EricZhang90/Solution-of-Hackerrank/README.md

-# Solution-of-Hackerrank
+# Solutions of Hackerrank
-Solution of Hackerrank: www.hackerrank.com/
+Challenges are from Hackerrank: www.hackerrank.com/ Data structure and algorism pratices.
 Username: lzhang_eric